htwtech/solana-monitoring/README.md

 ```

 4. Run `solana-monitor.sh` and check the output and metrics file.
-If everything is working, there should be no output to the console, and the file will contain metrics.
+If everything is working, there should be no output to the console, and the `metricsFile` will contain metrics.
-If not, check the settings in `solana-monitor.sh`.
+If not, check the settings in `solana-monitor.sh` and ouput.

 5. Create a cron job for periodic data collection.
 **Note:** Make sure your user has permission to execute `solana-monitor.sh`.